lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-10-15-Proofs-trivial.md

 with genuinely deep results.
 In proof theory, it's possible to show that there exist pathological theorems whose proofs are unimaginably large, hence the authors' claim that verification would require a computer large enough to fill the observable universe.
+That claim is a ridiculous example of worst-case reasoning.
-That claim was ridiculous, but we do need verification tools that can cope with huge formulas.
+But we do need verification tools that can cope with huge formulas.

 ### What is the point of proving trivial facts?